Software Development Life Cycle (SDLC) Best Practices for Intent Architect Users

 There are multiple ways to configure this, but a popular and effective setup is:

-This approach allows developers to work freely in development while ensuring that deviations are reviewed before promotion.
+This approach allows developers to work freely in development while ensuring that Customizations are reviewed before promotion.

 Upgrading and Installing Modules

 Upgrading and installing modules can result in changes to your codebase.
-It is best practice to perform these operations on a clean checkout of your codebase.
+It is best practice to perform these operations on a clean checkout of your codebase - that is, all code committed or stashed (or the similar operation in your source control of choice).
 This helps isolate the impact of the upgrade and verify your codebase's readiness.

-On occasion, a module upgrade may result in many files being changed by the Software Factory, but you as the change in almost all the files are the exact same change to the pattern, typically the changes are incredibly quick to review.
+On occasion, a module upgrade may result in many files being changed by the Software Factory, but as the change in almost all the files are related to the exact same change to the pattern, typically the changes are incredibly quick to review.

-Your codebase is a mix of Intent Architect–managed code and custom code.
+Your codebase is a mix of Intent Architectβmanaged code and custom code.
 While the tool upgrades managed code automatically, some custom code may need manual adjustments.
+If you are not in a position to perform the manual adjustment at that time, you can easily roll back the modules / changes, and plan for when the upgrades should take place.

 If you use pull requests as part of your SDLC, ensure that you do module upgrades as their own PR so as to not mix "functional" changes with regular module upgrade changes, this ensures that the work for reviewers is as easy as possible.